 There is also a well stocked collection of Catholic Truth Society booklets for sale on the back wall of the church.

-Details of imminent forthcoming fundraising events will be listed on this page and are also available on the Events Calendar.
-Events are also made known in the weekly Bulletin published on this website.
+Details of imminent forthcoming fundraising events will be listed on the Events Calendar and in the weekly Bulletin published on this website.

 As with any charity, regular fundraising forms an important part of parish life, not just for financial reasons, but also for its valuable social benefits.
 St Michael’s aims to organise several during the year, covering as wide an interest as possible – something for everyone!

-St Michael’s offers all parishioners the opportunity to join its ‘100 Club’ For just £1 a month members are entered in to a monthly draw with multiple prizes.
+St Michael’s offers all parishioners the opportunity to join its ‘100 Club’ For just £1 a month members are entered in to a monthly draw with multiple prizes and a bonus draw in June and December.

 Our biggest fundraising opportunity of the year takes place each June when Shepton Mallet’s Collett Park stages its Annual Festival.
 The park, right next door to the church, welcomes over 3000 visitors to enjoy the entertainment and browse the many charity stalls.
 St Michael’s has stalls offering a wide variety of goods, and a popular tombola.